utelecon/utelecon.github.io/en/articles/copyright/educational-use-examples.md

 - Public lectures sponsored by schools and other educational institutions (conducted as part of their own business)
 - Certificate programs (educational programs for working adults, etc., for which a certificate of completion is issued to those who have completed the program in accordance with the School Education Law)

-In contrast, the following activities do not fall under this category．
+In contrast, the following activities do not fall under this category.

 - School information sessions for prospective students, mock classes at open campuses, etc.
 - Faculty and Staff Meetings